October 2014 – Part 1

-By October of 2014 I was really getting into the swing of gringo life here on the archipeligo.
-Rana Azul on Sundays had become something of a weekly pilgramage for Bill, Janis and I. I wasn’t working there any more as Joseph, the owner (middle, yellow shirt), had discovered the joys of WorkAwayers.
+By October of 2014 I was really getting into the swing of gringo life here on the archipelago.
+Rana Azul on Sundays had become something of a weekly pilgrimage for Bill, Janis and I. I wasn’t working there any more as Joseph, the owner (middle, yellow shirt), had discovered the joys of WorkAwayers.

 I didn’t mind.
 It cost me as much in fuel to get over there as I earned working!